breezy-ying/Data-and-ML-Models/README.md

-MOF-5 Analogues-cif
+MOF-5 Analogues-cif (MOF-5 analogues with PLD more than 4.44 Å)

-Data and ML Models
+Data and ML Models (Machine Learning-Assisted Exploration of Chemical Space of MOF-5 Analogues for Enhanced C2H6/C2H4 Separation)